ShoheiOkazaki/Nagamochi/README.md

 長持 is the toolbox of old Japanese folklore.
 And 長持ち means 'long-lasting'.

-Nagamochi aims to be the toolbox that does not bound by Houdini version.
+Nagamochi aims to be the toolbox that is not tied to the Houdini version.